Rick Stoddard: Campaign Life

 Rick started campaigning against smoking shortly after his wife, Marie, was diagnosed with lung cancer in August 1999 due to cigarette smoking.
 Marie died five and a half months later in January 2000.
-Rick decided to share his wife's story in the form of several television and radio announcements for the Massachusetts Tobacco Control Program.
-Those localized public service announcements gained notoriety and soon became part of a national campaign which was featuring during the 2001 Super Bowl, in which he detailed his wife's death from lung cancer at age 46, stating that "I guess I never thought of 23 as middle aged.'"

 Since then, he has been a speaker at various schools and colleges across America.
 As part of these campaigns, Rick typically shares his personal experiences and provides in-depth, educational information on marketing tactics that tobacco companies use to lure non-smokers.
 He also speaks to teachers, school administrators and local politicians.
 During one of these presentations he made clear his views towards the tobacco companies:

 When the tobacco industry states they will not advertise to youngsters in this country, they are lying, plain and simple.
 I travel all around the country talking to anyone trying to stop this and if I can stop one teenager from smoking, that’s a good day.

 His career as a carpenter has dwindled as his campaigning against tobacco companies and tobacco use increased.
 It has been reported that he is on the road up to 200 days a year, leaving little time for carpentry.